 Folate and folic acid are forms of a water-soluble B vitamin.
 Folate is found naturally in some foods, such as leafy, dark green vegetables, citrus fruits and juices, and beans.
 Folic acid is the synthetic form of this vitamin.

 Healthful diets with adequate folate may reduce a woman's risk of having a child with a brain or spinal cord defect.
-Women capable of becoming pregnant should take 400 micrograms (mcg) of folic acid per day from a supplement or fortified foods in addition to the natural food folate from a varied diet.
+Women capable of becoming pregnant should take at least 400 micrograms (mcg) of folic acid per day from a supplement or fortified foods in addition to the natural food folate from a varied diet.

 Birth defects of the brain or spinal cord (anencephaly and spina bifida) happen in the first few weeks of pregnancy; often before you find out you're pregnant.
 By the time you realize you’re pregnant, it might be too late.
 Also, half of all pregnancies in the United States are unplanned.